All students are required to provide supporting evidence to qualify for disability support at Goldsmiths

 This should be in the form of a recent letter from a GP or other health professional, or a specific learning difficulties assessment report (for dyslexia, dyspraxia).

-A Learning Support Officer will determine whether the evidence meets the Equality Act definition and the LSO can seek the advice of the Inclusion and Learning Support Manager if required.
+A Disability Adviser will determine whether the evidence meets the Equality Act definition and the LSO can seek the advice of the Inclusion and Learning Support Manager if required.

 Each disabled student will be offered a RASA (Reasonable Adjustment Support Agreement) which will outline the appropriate support and adjustments that can be expected from Goldsmiths.

-You can arrange to meet with a Learning Support Office via the Student Centre.
+You can arrange to meet with a Disability Adviser via the Student Centre.

 Letters or reports may not include sufficient information, for example: